Endogen/OpenCryptoBot/README.md

 /bpmn - BPMN diagram for a command
 /feedback - Send us your feedback
 /man - Show how to use a command
+/re - Repeat any command periodically
 ```

 If you want to show a list of available commands as you type, open a chat with Telegram user [@BotFather](https://telegram.me/BotFather) and send the command `/setcommands`.
 Then choose the bot you want to activate the list for and after that send the list of commands with description.
 Something like this:

 ```
+51 - PoW 51% attack cost
+about - Information about bot
-c - Chart with price and volume cs - Candlestick chart for coin ath - All time high price for coin best - Best movers for hour or day ch - Price change over time ico - ICO info for coin p - Coin price roi - Return on Investment for a coin s - Price, market cap and volume v - Value of coin quantity worst - Worst movers for hour or day comp - Compare coins des - Coin description dev - Development information ex - Exchange details and toplist g - Global crypto data i - General coin information m - Find exchanges to trade a coin mc - Market capitalization pe - Info about person from a team re - Repeat any command periodically se - Search for symbol by coin name t - Info about team behind a coin tr - Google Trends - Interest Over Time vol - Volume for a coin wp - Find whitepaper for a coin n - News about a coin soc - Social media details tw - Latest Tweets from Twitter about - Information about bot bpmn - BPMN diagram for a command feedback - Send us your feedback
+ath - All time high price for coin best - Best movers for hour or day bpmn - BPMN diagram for a command c - Chart with price and volume ch - Price change over time comp - Compare coins cs - Candlestick chart for coin de - Show decentralization info des - Coin description dev - Development information ev - Show crypto events ex - Exchange details and toplist feedback - Send us your feedback g - Global crypto data i - General coin information ico - ICO info for coin m - Find exchanges to trade a coin man - Show how to use a command mc - Market capitalization n - News about a coin p - Coin price pe - Info about person from a team re - Repeat any command periodically roi - Return on Investment for a coin s - Price, market cap and volume se - Search for symbol by coin name soc - Social media details t - Info about team behind a coin top - List top 30 coins tr - Google Trends - Interest Over Time tw - Get newest tweets for coin v - Value of coin quantity vol - Volume for a coin worst - Worst movers for hour or day wp - Find whitepaper for a coin
 ```

 ## Development